videntity/provider-data-tools/README.md

 By Alan Viars

-This simple utility create several "flattened" CSV files from the origional NPPES public data dissemination file.
-The only requirements to use the tool is for you to obtain the public "NPPES Data Dissemination" CSV file  and to have Python installed on your computer.
+This simple utility creates several "flattened" CSV files from the origional NPPES public data dissemination file.
+The only requirements to use the tool are

+1. obtain the public "NPPES Data Dissemination" CSV file
+2. Have Python installed on your computer.
 If you ae usung Mac or Linux, Python is already installed).

 You can install the tool using `pip` or download it from GitHub (https://github.com/hhsidealab/provider-data-tools)